jacobkap/crimebythenumbers/docs/pdf-tables.md

 ## Scraping the first table

 We've now seen all three of the tables that we want to scrape so we can begin the process of actually scraping them.
 Note that each table is very similar meaning that we can reuse some code to scrape as well as to clean the data.
-That means that we will want to write some functions to make our work easier and avoid copy and pasting code three times.
+That means that we will want to write some functions to make our work easier and avoid copy and pasting code.

 We will start by using the `pdf_text()` function from the `pdftools` package to read the PDFs into R.